mbaumer/us_hep_funding/docs/_states/VA.md

 [Back to top](#top)
 ## VA-09 -- Rep. H. Morgan Griffith (R) -- [Wikipedia](https://en.wikipedia.org/wiki/VA-09)
 ### Committees
-H. Morgan Griffith is the #12 Democrat on the House Committee on Energy and Commerce
+H. Morgan Griffith is the #12 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```